its-husi/CSS-Battles/Daily Targets/README.md

 This folder contains my daily CSS Battle solutions, which are date wise as i started pushing them from 7/31/25 so the greater the number of the file the latest the solution is, each solving a single target from [CSSBattle.dev](https://cssbattle.dev).

 Note (Tip) --> Remove every space character from the code to get higher score.
+Its minify the code.

 ---